The Best Ways to Send Money to Japan [Ranked by Convenience and Risk]

 That’s changed.
 Online remittance companies like TransferWise (Now, Wise), OFX are hands down some of the best ways to send money overseas, and even capital transfer stalwart, Western Union have reduced barriers to entry for consumers, putting a lot of heat on banking institutions to complete.
 No longer do banks (or, even Western Union in days of ol’) have a stranglehold on consumers when it comes to transferring money overseas for a variety of purposes.

-In this assessment of your options for transferring money abroad, I’ll take a look at the most common methods for sending money from one country to another with a focus on Japan.
+In this assessment of your options for transferring money abroad, I’ll take a look at the best money transfer services when it comes to sending money from one country to another with a focus on Japan.

-Some of these services I have used personally, some I have yet to try.
+Some of these money transfer services I have used personally, some I have yet to try.
 The list is organized as best as possible by ease of use, with a particular attention paid to customer support, and lastly risk.
 I say risk, last, because each of these options are regulated industries, so the degree of risk you might experience should be no less than shopping at home with your credit card.
 Later references to cash and checks up the risk level a bit, which is why they are posted last.

 Okay, lets get on with the research.